Berry-Esseen bound and precise moderate deviations for products of random matrices: Introduction

 \subsection{Key ideas of the approach}

-For the moderate deviation expansions \eqref{ThmNormTarget01b} and \eqref{ThmNormTarget01c}, our proof is different from those in \cite{BQ2017} and \cite{CDM2017}: in \cite{BQ2017} the moderate deviation principle \eqref{intro MDPintro000} is obtained by following the strategy of Kolmogorov \cite{Kolmogorov29} suited to show the law of iterated logarithm (see also de Acosta \cite{DeAcosta83} and Wittman \cite{Wittmann85}); in \cite{CDM2017} the proof of the functional moderate deviation principle is based on the martingale approximation method developed in \cite{BQ2016}.
+For the moderate deviation expansions \eqref{ThmNormTarget01b} and \eqref{ThmNormTarget01c}, our proof is different from those in \cite{BQ16b} and \cite{CDM17}: in \cite{BQ16b} the moderate deviation principle \eqref{intro MDPintro000} is obtained by following the strategy of Kolmogorov \cite{Kol29} suited to show the law of iterated logarithm (see also de Acosta \cite{DeA83} and Wittman \cite{Wit85}); in \cite{CDM17} the proof of the functional moderate deviation principle is based on the martingale approximation method developed in \cite{BQ16a}.

-In order to prove \eqref{ThmNormTarget01c} we have to rework the spectral gap theory for the transfer operators $P_z$ and $R_{s,z}$, by considering the case when $s$ can take values in the interval $(-\eta,\eta)$ with $\eta>0$ small, and $z$ belongs to a small complex ball centered at the origin, see Section \ref{sec:spec gap norm}.
-This allows to define the change of measure $\mathbb Q_{s}^{x}$ and to extend the Berry-Esseen bound \eqref{Intro-BerEs001} for the changed measure $\mathbb Q_{s}^{x}$, see Theorem \ref{Thm-BerryEsseen-Norm}.
-The moderate deviation expansion \eqref{ThmNormTarget01c} is established by adapting the techniques from Petrov \cite{Petrov75book}.
+In order to prove \eqref{ThmNormTarget01c}, we need to rework the spectral gap theory for the transfer operators $P_z$ and $R_{s,z}$, by considering the case when $s$ can take values in the interval $(-\eta,\eta)$ with $\eta>0$ small, and $z$ belongs to a small complex ball centered at the origin, see Section \ref{sec:spec gap norm}.
+This allows to define the change of measure $\mathbb Q_{s}^{x}$ and to extend the Berry--Esseen bound \eqref{Intro-BerEs001} for the changed measure $\mathbb Q_{s}^{x}$, see Theorem \ref{Thm-BerryEsseen-Norm}.
+The moderate deviation expansion \eqref{ThmNormTarget01c} is established by adapting the techniques from Petrov \cite{Pet75}.

-It is surprising that the proof of the Berry-Esseen bound and of the Edgeworth expansion with a non-trivial target function $\varphi\not = \mathbf 1$ is way more difficult than the analogous results with $\varphi=\mathbf 1$.
-This can be seen from the following sketch of the proof.
+It is surprising that the proof of the Berry--Esseen bound and of the Edgeworth expansion with a non-trivial target function $\varphi\not = \mathbf 1$ is way more difficult than the analogous results with $\varphi=\mathbf 1$.
+This can be seen from the sketch of the proof which we give below.

 For simplicity, we assume that $\sigma=1$.
 Introduce the transfer operator $P_{z}$: for any H\"{o}lder continuous function $\varphi$ on $\mathbb{P}^{d-1}$ and $z \in \mathbb{C}$,